purpleteam-labs/purpleteam/CONTRIBUTING.md

 * Descriptive commits (subject and message).
 Please follow "[The seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules)"
 * Discussion about the changes:
   * If there is a prior issue, reference the GitHub issue number in the description of the PR
-  * Should be done in/on the PR or via the [Github Discussions](https://github.com/purpleteam-labs/purpleteam/discussions) and a link to that Discussion thread added to the PR comments. (i.e.: Shared information is important, if something happens via [Slack](https://purpleteam-labs.slack.com/) or private email please ensure a summary makes it to the PR)
+  * Should be done in/on the PR or via the [Github Discussions](https://github.com/purpleteam-labs/purpleteam/discussions) and a link to that Discussion thread added to the PR comments. (i.e.: Shared information is important, if something happens via any of our [communication channels](https://purpleteam-labs.com/community/) please ensure a summary makes it to the PR)
   * Discussion will be kept in the PR unless off topic
 * If accepted, your contribution may be heavily modified as needed prior to merging.
 You will likely retain author attribution for your git commits granted that the bulk of your changes remain intact.
 You may also be asked to rework the submission
 * If asked to make corrections, simply push the changes against the same branch, and your pull request will be updated.
 In other words, you do not need to create a new pull request when asked to make changes